matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

     .cold_cache("example-cache".to_owned()); // we want these to be loaded from and stored into the persistent storage

 let full_sync_list = SlidingSyncList::builder()
-    .sync_mode(SlidingSyncMode::GrowingFullSync)  // sync up by growing the window .name(&full_sync_list_name)    // needed to lookup again.
+    .sync_mode(SlidingSyncMode::Growing)  // sync up by growing the window .name(&full_sync_list_name)    // needed to lookup again.
     .sort(vec!["by_recency".to_owned()]) // ordered by most recent
     .required_state(vec![